-To address these challenges, we advocate for a structured framework, allowing researchers to gather extensive data, map out experiments meticulously, and gain deeper insights into each sensor's capabilities.
-Focusing on Counting Experiments, Proximity Experiments, and Sensor Range Experiments at individual locations enables the discernment of behavioral patterns unique to each sensor.
-This data, instrumental in decision-making processes in regard to optimal sensor placement and network expansion, establishes a framework for comprehensive analysis.
+To address these challenges, we advocate for a structured framework allowing researchers to gather extensive data, map out experiments meticulously, and gain deeper insights into each sensor's capabilities.
+Focusing on counting experiments, proximity assessments, and sensor range analyses at individual locations enables the discernment of behavioral patterns unique to each sensor.
+This data, instrumental in decisionmaking processes like optimal sensor placement and network expansion, establishes a framework for comprehensive analysis.

-Introducing defined metrics, such as Frequency, Occupied Space, Adjusted Frequency, and Crowdedness offers a standardized approach, facilitating cohesive analysis.
+Introducing defined metrics such as Frequency, Occupied Space, Adjusted Frequency, and Crowdedness offers a standardized approach, facilitating cohesive analysis.
 Implementing consistent counting techniques and database structuring for sensor range mapping ensures the establishment of a robust foundation for ongoing smart city research endeavors.
 By meticulously considering spatial factors, researchers can construct more trustworthy models and predictions concerning crowd density, ultimately advancing the efficacy of a smart city planning and management.